CHLNDDEV/OceanMesh2D/README.md

 - Array format fix for reading in ibtype and nvell from fort.14 file and when executing carry_over_weirs.
 See https://github.com/CHLNDDEV/OceanMesh2D/pull/206
 - Fix for irregular grid spacings in DEMs.
 See https://github.com/CHLNDDEV/OceanMesh2D/pull/204
 - tidal constituents for `Make_f15` can now contain "major8" in addition to other constituents in the string/cell array https://github.com/CHLNDDEV/OceanMesh2D/pull/221
+- Correctly collect NDBC and NOS stations in mesh when creating `fort15` file using `Make_f15` for meteorological, velocity and elevation records https://github.com/CHLNDDEV/OceanMesh2D/pull/242
 ## Changed
 - `m_plot()` function calls `m_grid()` with background color input kwarg (if `backcolor` option used) instead of manual application. https://github.com/CHLNDDEV/OceanMesh2D/pull/225
 - `tidal_data_to_ob` function called from `Make_f15` populates boundary condition tidal constituents that do not exist in the tidal database with zero values so that user can add user-defined values later (previously did not populate). https://github.com/CHLNDDEV/OceanMesh2D/pull/225